-Top Western, Arab officials gather in Saudi Arabia to discuss Syria
+EU agrees to tackle Syria sanctions as Western, Arab leaders meet in Riyadh

 The US on Monday issued a sanctions exemption for transactions with governing institutions in Syria for six months after the end of al-Assad’s rule to try to ease the flow of humanitarian assistance.

-Germany, Italy and France have in recent days pushed for European Union sanctions on Syria to be relaxed, but a final decision could only come from the entire bloc.
+Germany, Italy and France have in recent days pushed for EU sanctions on Syria to be relaxed, but a final decision could only come from the entire bloc.

-Possible priorities for relief include “those sanctions that are hindering the building up of a country, access to banking services and all these things”, the EU’s top diplomat, Kaja Kallas, told reporters in Riyadh on Sunday.
+Possible priorities for relief include “those sanctions that are hindering the building up of a country, access to banking services and all these things”, the EU’s Kallas further told reporters in Riyadh.

 Germany’s Baerbock said on Sunday that sanctions against allies of al-Assad, who “committed serious crimes” during the Syrian civil war, must remain in place.